metabrainz/acousticbrainz-server/README.md

     ./test.sh

-This will start a set of docker containers separate to your development environment, run the tests, and then stop and remove the containers.
+This will start a set of docker containers separate from your development environment, run the tests, and then stop and remove the containers.
 To run tests more rapidly without having to bring up and take down containers all the time, you can run each step individually.
 To bring up containers in the background: